FlaskSimpleAuth Documentation

 features, with reasonable defaults which make this less a necessity.

-Many key features rely on proven third-party packages such as passlib
+Many key features rely on proven third-party packages such as passlib,

-PyJWT
+PyJWT or flask-cors.

 This module does not care much about web and application oriented features: it is a Flask framework extension which aims at better handling HTTP-related features.
 It could be used as a cleaner layer for other Flask application-oriented extensions such as Flask-Security.